americocunhajr/EPIDEMIC/paper/paper.md

 else of the number of deaths in relation to $\beta$.
 In Figure [2] is possible to see an example time series graph of the SEIAHRD compartmental model.

-[Time series graph of the SEIAHRD dynamic model generated in the modeling module of EPIDEMIC.]
+![Time series graph of the SEIAHRD dynamic model generated in the modeling module of EPIDEMIC.]

 ## Trends